Taxonomic rank: Ranks in zoology

 The rules in the Code apply to the ranks of superfamily to subspecies, and only to some extent to those above the rank of superfamily.
-Among "genus-group names" and "species-group names" no further ranks are officially allowed.
-Zoologists sometimes use additional terms such as species group, species subgroup, species complex and superspecies for convenience as extra, but unofficial, ranks between the subgenus and species levels in taxa with many species, e.g. the genus Drosophila.
-(Note the potentially confusing use of "species group" as both a category of ranks as well as an unofficial rank itself.)
+Among "genus-group names" and "species-group names" no further ranks are officially allowed, which creates problems when naming taxa in these groups in speciose clades, such as Rana.
+Zoologists sometimes use additional terms such as "species group", "species subgroup", "species complex" and "superspecies" for convenience as extra, but unofficial, ranks between the subgenus and species levels in taxa with many species, e.g. the genus Drosophila.
+(Note the potentially confusing use of "species group" as both a category of ranks as well as an unofficial rank itself.
+For this reason, Alain Dubois has been using the alternative expressions "nominal-series", "family-series", "genus-series" and "species-series" (among others) at least since 2000.)

 At higher ranks (family and above) a lower level may be denoted by adding the prefix "infra", meaning lower, to the rank.
 For example, infraorder (below suborder) or infrafamily (below subfamily).